iotaledger/chrysalis-tools/e2e/bundler/README.md

 Generates a variety of "accounts":

 - Account with a single address containing more than the minimum migration amount
+- Account with two addresses (index 0 and 100) containing together more than the minimum migration amount
 - Account with the minimum migration amount spread across 100 addresses
 - Account with more than the minimum migration amount spread across 100 addresses
 - Account with a spent single address containing more than the minimum migration amount